-Salary Schedules that are constructed according to the procedures established in Article 26: Salary Schedule Development, section 26.03, in each year the District receives "Adjunct Faculty Salary Enhancement Funds" from member with offer rights is entitled, if load is available.
+Established load is the load value of the offer to which a faculty member with offer rights is entitled, if load is available.
 Established load may be up to 67 percent; is specific to a semester or term; and is calculated only on the basis of hourly allied and instructional assignments, excluding load from substitute assignments, professional ancillary activities, and assignments identified as "temporary" at the time of offer.